 Frenchies loves being the Center of attention, and this can lead to some behavioral problems if you overindulge them.
 They are incredible companion dogs, and they like it when they have human contact.
 The Frenchie is not a dog that can be left outside to live or left alone for a long period.
 So, if you want a healthy Frenchie, never buy a puppy from an irresponsible pet store, breeder or puppy mill.

-French Bulldogs originated in England and were bred to be toy-size versions of the Bulldogs.
+The Famous French Bulldogs originated in England and were bred to be toy-size versions of the Bulldogs.
 The dog breed was very popular among lace workers who lived in the city of Nottingham.
-When many Lace workers who were displaced by the Industrial Revolution moved to Normandy, France, they brought a variety of their little bulldogs with them.
+When many Lace workers who were displaced by the Industrial Revolution moved to Normandy, France, they brought a variety of their little bulldogs with them and later they became very famous French dogs.
+There have been many famous people with French bulldogs since they have come on the scene.

 The French Bulldog thrived in Europe and France and Americans soon discovered his charm and appeal as well.
 The Americans had been importing these dogs until around 1896 when the dogs were displayed at the Westminster Kennel Club show.
 After this, the breed was given an affectionate nickname “Frenchie”, which is still used today.